manuelblancovalentin/manuelblancovalentin.github.io/README.md

 [[go back to the top]](#Table-of-Contents)

 - Be able to predict B modes with as much accuracy as other modes.
+- Assert overfitting on the results obtained
+- Experiment with different losses for the transformation net
+- ...?

 ## Ackwnoledgements